heyitsj-git/heyitsj-git/README.md

 - 🧩 **Competitive Programmer**: Passionate about problem-solving and coding challenges
 - 🤖 **Aspiring AI Engineer**: Exploring the realms of Artificial Intelligence and Machine Learning
 - 🏆 **Achievements**:
-  - Participated in various coding competitions and hackathons
+  - Participated in various coding competitions
-  - Contributed to open-source projects

 ---